 - Cook the lentils and wild rice in separate saucepans according to package directions.
 Set aside to cool.

-- In a large mixing bowl, combine the cucumbers, olives, red bell pepper, onion, avocado, sunflower seeds, lemon juice, salt, and pepper.
+- In a large mixing bowl, combine the cucumbers, olives, red bell pepper, onion, avocado, sunflower seeds, lemon juice, olive oil, salt, and pepper.
 Stir to combine.

-- Pour in the cooked and cooled lentils and wild rice and stir one last time to combine.
+- Drain any excess liquid from the cooked wild rice and lentils.
+Pour in the drained cooked and cooled lentils and wild rice into the bowl with the vegetables and stir one last time to combine.

 - Serve warm or chilled.

 - Store any leftovers in the refrigerator in a tightly sealed container for up to 5 days.

 - This salad can be meal prepped by cooking the lentils and wild rice up to several days ahead of time.
 Then, you can add the vegetables, dressing, and other ingredients when you’re ready to serve it.

 - Prep Time: 15 minutes

 Keywords: lentil salad, wild rice salad, cold lentil salad

 Don’t forget to join the Clean Eating Kitchen newsletter.
 You’ll get my Clean Eating Quick Start Guide, plus links to all the latest recipes.